-In the context if BioExcel, both the KTH and MPG partners will contribute to improving the performance, scalability, quality and usability both for GROMACS and other simulation codes:
+In addition to this, both the KTH and MPG partners will contribute to improving the performance, scalability, quality and usability both for GROMACS and other simulation codes:

 - QA, unit testing and a general library for biomolecular modelling.